 Our New Members and Leadership

 Five new volunteers were appointed to the Review Team during the “pause”—Kimberly (KC) Claffy, Russ Housley, Scott McCormick, Rao Naveed bin Rais and Laurin Weissinger.
-That brings the Review Team membership to 15 (the membership list can be found here).
+That brings the Review Team membership to 15 (the full team membership list can be found here).
 All were in attendance at our August meeting held in Washington, D.C.
 (13 attended the meeting in-person, 2 attended remotely).
 The new members were successfully brought up to speed on the work of the Review Team to date.

 The Review Team decided on the following leadership structure: Chair – Russ Housley, and Vice Chairs - Denise Michel, Eric Osterweil, Laurin Weissinger.